chrispaynter/architecture/CQRS.md

 ## Synchronicity vs Asyrchronicity

 - Commands don't have to be processed immedaitely - they can be queued.
-- How fast they get processed is a matter of SLA and is not architecturally significant
+- How fast they get processed is a matter of SLA and is not architecturally significant.
+- In this way, commands are autonomous - they're sent off and trusted.

 ## CRUD vs CQRS